 16. If I am a registered WA emergency services volunteer on holiday in another part of the state, can I volunteer with the local brigade, group or unit near my holiday location?

 You should register your interest before travelling and ask your Captain/Commander/ Unit Manager to contact their equivalent colleague at your holiday location to discuss your training, skills and experience.

 17. I am visiting Australia on a travel visa/ student visa etc, can I join up as an emergency services volunteer?

 You are welcome to join us but there are some conditions and considerations:

 - You will need to confirm with the Department of Immigration and Border Protection that your visa allows you to volunteer in Australia.
 Generally if your visa conditions allow you to work in Australia they will usually allow you to volunteer.

 - Your volunteer membership will need to take into account your location, duration of your stay and the volunteer role you choose.
 Given that some of the training can take three months to complete your prospective volunteer leader will discuss options with you.

 Every year thousands of people consider volunteering with an emergency service.
 Emergency service brigades and units are unique in that they are made up of individuals, retired people, families, full time, part time and shift workers, the unemployed and many others.

 Information for Employers

 DFES highly values the support that employers give to their employees who volunteer with the emergency services.
-The support of employers is invaluable and without it some individuals would not be in a position to volunteer.
+The support of employers and self employed volunteers is invaluable and without it some individuals would not be in a position to volunteer.